unify-mcp-sbx-1/unify-mcp-server-codespace-template/README.md

 ### Using the MCP Server with GitHub Copilot

 Once your Codespace is running, the CloudBees Unify MCP server is automatically available to GitHub Copilot.
-Simply use Copilot Chat and ask questions related to CloudBees workflows, pipelines, or other CloudBees Unify capabilities.
+Simply start asking questions related to CloudBees workflows, pipelines, or other CloudBees Unify capabilities.

+**Important: First-time Tool Approval**

+The first time Copilot invokes the MCP server's tools, you'll be prompted to approve tool usage:
+- **Workspace level**: Approves for all sessions in this Codespace (recommended for frictionless experience)
+- **Session level**: Approves only for the current chat session

+Note: There is currently no way to configure automatic approval, so this one-time prompt is required.

 **How it works:**
-- GitHub Copilot automatically detects the MCP server configuration
+- GitHub Copilot detects the MCP server configuration
-- When you ask CloudBees-related questions, Copilot invokes the MCP server on-demand
+- When you ask CloudBees-related questions, Copilot automatically invokes the MCP server
 - The server provides tools and context to help Copilot answer your questions

 ## Configuration